lambdamikel/microtronic-2095-arduino-emulator/README.md

 and starts saving, whereas the second leftmost button cancels.

-After Select, the emulator retrieves the memory words from the Microtronic and saves them to SD Card under that filename you determined.
+After Select, the emulator retrieves the memory words from the Microtronic and saves them to SD card under that filename you determined.
 The LCD display and Microtronic display will show the saving progress.
 Notice that saving ends when the whole memory was written (at address `&FF`).
 Otherwise, you will have to hit the Reset button on the Microtronic, which will also end saving.
-The tape emulator will then go to the main menu.

-### PGM1 - Loading a Program from SD Card
+### PGM1 - Load a Program from SD Card

 Reset the Arduino first - use the Reset button (rightmost LCD button).
 Enter `HALT PGM 5` to erase the Microtronic memory, then `HALT NEXT 00`, and `HALT PGM 1` to start the Microtronic loading process.
-Next, use the Left LCD button to start PGM 1 loading from SD Card.
+Next, use the Left LCD button to start PGM 1 loading from SD card.
 A directory browser shows up.
-Use the Up and Down LCD buttons to select the `.MIC` file you want to load.
-Use the Select LCD button to confirm, and the LCD button next to the Select button to Cancel the loading process.
+Use the Up and Down buttons to select the `.MIC` file you want to load.
+Use the Select button to confirm.

 After Select, the tape emulator will send the data to the Microtronic.
 The LCD display informs about the progress.
-There is no feedback on the Microtronic side; its display just stays dark until the program has been loaded.
-Use the Microtronic Reset button when the program has been fully transmitted; the tape emulator will then stop and return to the main menu.
+There is very little feedback on the Microtronic side - its LED display stays dark until the program has been loaded.
+However, you should be able to observe a slight flickering of the Microtronic output port LEDs as data arrives.
+Use the Microtronic Reset button at any time to stop the loading process.

 ## Microtronic Software